edgecollective/edge-blog/projects/cratecart.md

 In collaboration with Annie, we're working to develop a 'base design' for this cart that can easily be built in a workshop setting.

-# Current prototype
+# Current design

 Our current prototype uses recycled bicycle wheels, electrical conduit, and some custom, open-source bicycle dropouts, with a materials cost is estimated to be between $100 and $150.
 The custom dropout design can be ordered via one of several metal lasercutting services.

-The carrying area on the cart is approximately 44" x 54" -- enough to accommodate 4 24"x20"x11" crates side-by-side (or 8 crates when stacked).
+The carrying area on the cart is approximately 44" x 54" -- enough to accommodate four 24"x20"x11" crates side-by-side (or eight crates when stacked).

 ![](/img/cratecart/c5_mod.png)